|Quick Facts: Radiation Therapists|

 The median annual wage for radiation therapists was $80,160 in May 2016.

-Employment of radiation therapists is projected to grow 14 percent from 2014 to 2024, much faster than the average for all occupations.
-The risk of cancer increases as people age, so an aging population may increase demand for radiation therapists.
+Employment of radiation therapists is projected to grow 12 percent from 2016 to 2026, faster than the average for all occupations.
+Demand for radiation therapists may stem from the aging population and advances in radiation therapies.

 Explore resources for employment and wages by state and area for radiation therapists.